senacor/Tutorials-Microservices/README.md

 ### Stage 04 - Create a second service

 #### Goal
-You create a second service that can communicate with the first service (demo-service).
+You recap step 00 till 03 again.
+You create a second service (accounting-service) that will communicate with the first service (demo-service) in the next step.
+The service should offer an "account" endpoint that that depends on the customer endpoint of the first service.

 #### Tasks

+1. Do stages 00 till stages 03 again by yourself, but create an accounting service instead of a customer service.
+When creating an account one has to provide a customer ID.
+2. *Don't* implement the part where the accounting service validates if a customer exists through the customer service!
+We will do this in the next stage when we add the service discovery.

 ### Stage 05 - Eureka (service discovery)